Arts Design Media and Music in British History

 Arts, Design , Media and Music in British history.
 This historic theme explores the creative narrative that weaves throughout British history.
 Use the timelines and maps to discover the context of great works of art, literature and music.

-Arts, Design, Media and Music in British History and as a cultural narrative of that history, the creative works, the people and talents, the movements influences and their impact on wider British Society.
-A creative feast and timeline, a chronological romp across Fine Art to arts and crafts, early music to the Beatles, from Hogarth to Hockey, Elgar and his Engima.
-What a mix of styles from over a thousand years of British history that has thrived on a multicultural fusion that has led us to our society today.
+Here we look at Arts, Design, Media and Music in Britain, as a cultural narrative of that history.
+We dip into all sorts of creative works, the artists, the movements influences and impact on wider British Society.
+A creative feast and timeline, a chronological romp from Fine Art to Arts and Crafts, early music to the Beatles, from Hogarth to Hockney, Elgar and his Engima.
+A mix of styles from over a thousand years of British history that has thrived on a multicultural fusion that has led us to our society today.

 |410-900||Celtic Saxon and Viking Art 410-900||Arts Anglo Saxon Viking and Celtic 6th 7th 8th and 9th centuries|